Streamlining Form Module Code in Standalone Class Module.

 End Sub

-The Click Event of the ListBox Control checks for the presence of any selected Items in the ListBox, if found then enables the Command Button with the Caption 'Run Wizard' otherwise the Command Button is disabled.
+The Click Event of the ListBox Control checks for the presence of any selected Items in the ListBox.
+If found, enables the Command Button with the Caption 'Run Wizard'; otherwise, the Command Button is disabled.

 The Command Button Wrapper Class 'Wiz_CmdButton' Module Code.